Create a Winning Benefits Package: A guide to attract the best talent. Key takeaways from Scismic’s event

 Last month, we invited Jennifer Marecki, HR consultant and former benefits broker at CliftonLarsenAllen, to present individual components of employee benefits and how to put a benefits package together effectively.
 Jennifer helps companies with leadership and organizational development, outsourcing HR, and talent management.
 In case you missed it, here are some key takeaways:

--Using benefits strategically will increase retention, recruitment, and company performance
+-According to a 2018 employee benefits report by SHRM, using benefits strategically will increase retention, recruitment, and company performance

 - 92% employees list benefits as important in their job satisfaction